 Kitchen extension ideas

 These kitchen extension ideas will inspire you to get started on your project.
-Remember that the key to success is to pick an extension style that either complements your home's existing materials and period – or contrasts with it completely.
+Remember when planning a kitchen extension, the key to success is to pick an extension style that either complements your home's existing materials and period, or contrasts with it completely.

 1. Extend with a side return

-Extending out to the side is a good option if you live in a semi-detached or detached home, as it doesn’t mean using garden space.
-You may loose side access to your garden though, and planning permission can be trickier as it will be determined by how close you are to you neighbour’s boundary.
+Side return extension ideas are great if you live in a semi-detached or detached home, as it doesn’t mean using garden space.
+You may lose side access to your garden though, and planning permission can be trickier as it will be determined by how close you are to your neighbour’s boundary.

 2. Maximise a conservatory or orangery

 Glass extensions are a good option if you need to add more light.
 A conservatory usually has a glazed roof and walls, while an orangery generally has more brickwork and a central glazed roof area with a solid border around it.

 While a conservatory can be bought as 'off the shelf', an orangery is usually a more time-consuming project.
 If designed to be open to the rest of the room you will need building regulations approval.
 It will also need to conform to strict insulation and heat-loss rules.